cerner/terra-framework/packages/terra-navigation-prompt/docs/README.md

 ## Extending the NavigationPrompt

 The various APIs provided and consumed by the NavigationPrompt and NavigationPromptCheckpoint are purposefully broad and unrestrictive.
-If more defined or restrictive APIs are desirable for a application platform, these components can and should be wrapped by components that provide the necessary functionality.
+If more defined or restricted APIs are desirable for a application platform, these components can and should be wrapped by components that provide the necessary interfaces.

 ## Component Features
 * [Cross-Browser Support](https://github.com/cerner/terra-ui/blob/master/src/terra-dev-site/contributing/ComponentStandards.e.contributing.md#cross-browser-support)